APRIL assessment period: 17-28 April

-This is the main exam period for all students that commenced their studies in September or are continuing and/or having to complete outstanding re-assessment.
+This is the main assessment period for all students that commenced their studies in September or are continuing and/or having to complete outstanding re-assessment.

-This is the main exam period for students who commenced their studies in January 2019 (next re-assessment exam period is August 2023).
+This is the main assessment period for students who commenced their studies in January 2023 (next re-assessment period is August 2023).
 This is also the re-assessment period for all other students.

-This is the re-assessment exam period for students who commenced their studies in January 2019.
+This is the re-assessment period for students who commenced their studies in January 2023.

 Notice to students

 Previous Exam Papers are now available on the Exam Paper Database you can access these via the My Library section of MyUniHub.
 If the required exam paper is unavailable, please contact your Module Tutor.

 If you are unable to take examination/s on a particular day/s during the published examination periods for reasons of religious observance, you should contact the exams office and advise us by completing the Religious Observance form (available here) and submitting it via Unihelp.
 If this notification comes BEFORE the publication of the final exam timetable we will endeavour to move the exam to a permissible day where exam activity is permitted.
 If forms are submitted AFTER publication of the final exam timetable, the University may only be able to offer a deferral to the next exam period.
 Please note that all such requests will need to be supported by a formal letter from your religious leader.
 Arrangements will only be made for religious days of obligations where it is prohibited to partake in examination activity.
 If you are unable to sit an exam for any other reason, extenuating circumstances should be applied for.

 This year to support you through assessments, MDX will also ensure: